bfouzder/Python-Ai-Vision-by-OpenCV-NumPy/README.md

 ## Sample Output

-When the script runs successfully, you should see a pop-up window with the bordered image.
+When the script runs successfully,
+   - ai_vision.py: you should see a pop-up window with the bordered image.
+   - ai_vision_circle.py:you should see a pop-up window with the processed image with detected circles

 ## Troubleshooting